 This course provides an overview of multiple operating systems.
 Topics include the strategies and tactics for installing, configuring, administering and troubleshooting desktop operating systems in a networking environment.
+Instructional Hours: 4

-CIS161 PC Maintenance & Repair
+CIS161 PC Maintenance & Repair (4 credits)

 An in-depth study of personal computer hardware and operating systems.
 Focus is on identification, installation, configuration, and troubleshooting of field replaceable components.
 Topics include microprocessors, memory, BIOS and CMOS, expansion bus, motherboards, power supplies, floppy drives, hard drives, removable media, video, sound, portable PCs, printers, networks, the Internet, computer security, and Windows operating systems.
 This course will help prepare students for the CompTIA A+ Certification exams.
+Instructional Hours: 4 Offered FALL semester

-CIS163 Introduction to Cisco Networking (4 credits)
+CIS163 Introduction to Cisco Networking

-The first of four courses preparing students for CCNA certification.
+(4 credits) The first of four courses preparing students for CCNA certification.
 This course uses a SOHO network to introduce basic networking terminology, concepts and skills such as network models, LANs, networking topologies, devices, MAC and IP addressing and other networking protocols as well as cabling, wireless, and security, and how to plan, deploy, and troubleshoot small networks.
 Hands-on labs are designed to give students practical experience.